matteo14c/HaploCoV/docs/source/haplocov.rst

 *Designations file*
 ===================

-The --varfile option can be set to instruct HaploCoV to report an *designations file* with the list of novel candidate SARS-CoV-2 variants identified by the tool, and the set of their defining genomic variants.
+The --varfile option can be set to instruct HaploCoV to report an *designations file* with the list of novel candidate SARS-CoV-2 variants identified by the tool, and the collection of their defining genomic variants.

 --varfile can be set to one of 3 possible values: